leeway64/Analysis_of_Select_Semiconductor_Industry_Companies/analysis/README.rst

 .. image:: ../images/Plotted_statistics.png

-Do not be tricked by absolute numbers.
+Do not be fooled by absolute numbers.
 TSMC, although it has lower net revenue and spends less on R & D (research and development) than Intel, is most definitely the leader of this pack, controlling 84% of the market for the most advanced chips ("Taiwan Semiconductor").